Nipple-sparing mastectomy

-Nipple-sparing mastectomy (NSM), also known as nipple delay, is one of the surgical approaches for treating or preventing breast cancer.
-It involves the removal of all breast tissue, except the nipple-areolar complex (NAC), and the creation of new circulatory connections from the breast skin to NAC.
-By preserving the NAC, NSM has provided patients with higher cosmetic expectations and the opportunity to undergo a mastectomy while maintaining a more natural appearance.
+Nipple-sparing mastectomy (NSM), is the surgical removal of the breast that preserves the overlying skin envelope and nipple areolar complex (NAC).
+NSM is an option for the surgical treatment of breast cancer, and it can also be part of a protocol of risk reduction, called prophylactic mastectomy.
+When the breast tissue is removed, the NAC is preserved on the skin envelope by maintaining its blood supply from the surrounding skin.
+By preserving the NAC, NSM may provide patients with better cosmetic outcomes and the option to undergo a mastectomy while maintaining a more natural appearance.

 The concept and technique of NSM were originally introduced by Freeman in the 1960s.
 This technique has offered a viable alternative for patients who prioritize cosmetic outcomes, taking into consideration factors such as tumour size, breast size, and the presence of inflammatory signs.

 At the beginning of the surgery, various incision methods can be performed.
 Followed by flap dissection for removal of the breast tissue, NAC is preserved during the whole procedure.
 Breast reconstruction options, such as implant-based or flap-based reconstruction, can be pursued at last.
 After the surgery, proper monitoring of blood pressure and psychological support are needed.

 NSM is generally safe involving a low risk of necrosis of the NAC or surrounding skin due to interruptions of blood supply to it.
 Necrosis has been reported from 6%-30% of patients.
 The increased rates have an association with risk factors, including ptotic breasts, periareolar scars, large cup size, and previous radiation.